AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/payments/magento-2.4.0-known-issue-braintree-virtual-terminal-page-is-corrupted.md

 ---
 title: Adobe Commerce 2.4.0 Braintree Virtual Terminal page corrupted
-description: "This article provides a patch for the known Adobe Commerce 2.4.0 issue, where the Braintree Virtual Terminal page does not load the proper UI elements or a proper error message if Braintree is not configured."
+description: This article provides a patch for the known Adobe Commerce 2.4.0 issue, where the Braintree Virtual Terminal page does not load the proper UI elements or a proper error message if Braintree is not configured.
+exl-id: 1d4d762d-2ab3-4752-ad6d-1eb6a179917d
 ---
 # Adobe Commerce 2.4.0 Braintree Virtual Terminal page corrupted

 This article provides a patch for the known Adobe Commerce 2.4.0 issue, where the Braintree Virtual Terminal page does not load the proper UI elements or a proper error message if Braintree is not configured.